 The search for the nature of Ireland's wider mammalian fauna at this time is a more straightforward affair.
 Although there is only sparse evidence relating to Ireland's mammal life for much of the Ice Age, there are abundant fossils from the last glacial period (117,000–11,700 years ago).
 So, we know with certainty that Ireland at this time is inhabited by some mammals that are still found on the island today, such as horses, red deer, hares, and stoats, but also by a very interesting collection of extinct and exotic mammals, such as woolly mammoths, musk oxen, giant deer, and reindeer, spotted hyenas, wolves, and brown bears, as well as smaller forms like arctic foxes and arctic lemmings.
 The amazing connections between some of these ancient Irish mammals and some mammals now found only very far from Ireland is also looked at, with recent evidence having shown that modern polar bears may be partly descended from brown bears that inhabited Ice Age Ireland.
 The possibility that some fascinating mammals known from Britain at this time were present in Ireland too is also investigated, to see if this land was home to the woolly rhino, cave lion, bison, or aurochs.

 make a contribution

-You could contribute greatly to the completion of this book simply through spreading the word by 'liking' this website and sharing it with family and friends using these social media buttons.
+You could contribute greatly to the completion of this book simply through spreading the word by sharing this website with family and friends using these social media buttons.